sitodav/HaarTransform_GPUProgramming/README.md

 # 2D-Haar-Transform
-2D Haar Transform using CUDA

-My implementation of 2D Haar Transform (Wavelet Haar) on images, using parallelism on GPU.
+2D Haar Transform using GPU programming.

 Description in the DavideSito_HaarGPU.pdf.